Mohammadshahzaib007/vue3-todo-app/README.md

 Purpose of this project is to go over `vuejs` and learn new things of `vue3`.

-I follow this youtube tutorial to brush up vuejs [Build a Todo List App in Vue JS](https://www.youtube.com/watch?v=qhjxAP1hFuI)
+I followed this youtube tutorial to brush up vuejs [Build a Todo List App in Vue JS](https://www.youtube.com/watch?v=qhjxAP1hFuI)

-Instructor wrote all the code in one file but I broke into small components to brush up more concepts of `vue`
+Instructor wrote all the code in one file but I broke it into small components to brush up more concepts of `vue`

 Happy Coding 🙌 !